- Undergraduate Admissions+

 Paul Ricœur, ‘From One Testament to the Other’, Modern Theology 33, no. 2 (2017): 235–42.

 Barnabas Aspray, ‘Transforming Heideggerian Finitude?
-Following Pathways Opened by Falque’, in Transforming the Theological Turn: Debates with Emmanuel Falque, ed.
-Martin Kočí and Jason Alvis (Rowman & Littlefield, forthcoming 2020)
+Following Pathways Opened by Falque’, in Transforming the Theological Turn: Phenomenology with Emmanuel Falque, ed.
+Martin Kočí and Jason Alvis (Lanham: Rowman & Littlefield, 2020).

-‘Biblical Hermeneutics’; ‘Transcendence’ in The Oxford Dictionary of the Christian Church, ed.
-Andrew Louth, 4th ed., (Oxford: Oxford University Press, forthcoming)
+Three entries (‘Nietzsche’; ‘Biblical Hermeneutics’; ‘Transcendence’) in The Oxford Dictionary of the Christian Church, ed.
+Andrew Louth, 4th ed., (Oxford: Oxford University Press, forthcoming).

 Review: George Ille, Between Vision and Obedience – Rethinking Theological Epistemology: Theological Reflections on Rationality and Agency with Special Reference to Paul Ricœur and G.W.F.
 Hegel (Cambridge: James Clarke & Co, 2014), Reviews in Religion and Theology 23, no. 3 (2016): 326–29.